ppy/osu-wiki/news/2024/2024-05-21-the-perennial-returns.md

 While past iterations have run off a standard Round of 32 double-elimination bracket with no restrictions on team formation, this year is slightly different.
 Teams will be limited to players all within one of three regions: the Americas; Europe, the Middle East, and Africa (EMEA); and Asia, Australia, and Oceania (AAO).

 Additionally, the tournament format will see some slight changes, with qualifiers determining seeding before taking the 9th to 32nd seeds into a single round-robin group stage.
-The winners of each group will be drafted to face off against the 1st to 8th seeds awaiting them in the Round of 16 double elimination bracket.
+The winners of each group will be drafted to face off against the 1st to 8th seeds awaiting them in the Round of 16 double-elimination bracket.

 You can head over to the **[website](https://theperennial.net/info)** to find out more details about the overall tournament and mappool structure as well as other relevant rules.